awslabs/aws-encryption-sdk-specification/client-apis/decrypt.md

 ## Security Considerations

+Authenticated data has the property that only those with access to the plaintext data key can create a message with authenticated data.

+All plaintext and associated data released by this operation MUST be authenticated.

+Signed data has the property that only those who have access to wrap the plaintext data key (i.e. convert a plaintext data key into some [ciphertext](../framework/structures.md#ciphertext)) can create a message with signed plaintext and associated data.

-If this operation is streaming output to the caller and is decrypting messages created with an algorithm suite including a signature algorithm, any released plaintext MUST NOT be considered verified until this operation finishes successfully.
+If this operation is streaming output to the caller and is decrypting messages created with an algorithm suite including a signature algorithm, any released plaintext MUST NOT be considered signed data until this operation finishes successfully.

 This means that callers that process such released plaintext MUST NOT consider any processing successful